supernginx/flowplayer-plugins/flash/bitrateselect/trunk/README.txt

 3.2.9
 -----
 Fixes:
-- #488 does not work with playlist base splash image (regression)
+- #488 does not work with playlist based splash image (regression)
 - #502 use new widget enabling api method to update the controls widget enable configs also.

 3.2.8